Estonia Freight And Logistics Market Size and Share

 By Warehousing and Storage: Temperature control moves from niche to necessity

-Non-temperature-controlled depots still capture 92.28% of warehouse space in 2024, yet cold rooms post a faster 2.42% CAGR (2025-2030) as seafood and biopharma exports multiply.
+Non-temperature controlled depots still capture 92.28% of the warehouse segment revenue in 2024, yet temperature controlled post a faster 2.42% CAGR (2025-2030) as seafood and biopharma exports multiply.
 In 2024, cold facilities clustered near Tallinn’s port and airport ramps; new builds integrate ammonia-CO₂ cascade systems and rooftop solar, trimming energy intensity.
 Sensor-driven monitoring alerts staff to deviations within minutes, reducing stock loss and ensuring GDP compliance for injectables.
 As the Estonia freight and logistics market size for cold chain services climbs, multi-tenant 3PL sites offer pay-as-you-use pallets, easing CAPEX burdens for SME producers.

 Automation also permeates dry warehouses with autonomous mobile robots and high-bay shuttles picking apparel and electronics.
 Local developers secure green-building certificates to satisfy corporate ESG targets.
 Rising land prices in Harju County spark secondary distribution hotspots in Pärnu and Rakvere, diversifying the national warehouse grid.